 March 2013 study linking PFOAs to cancer

 The researchers analyzed 18 cases of cancer within nine years throughout several counties in Ohio and West Virginia that were near a DuPont-owned plant in Parkersburg, WV, which manufactured Teflon.
-By showing PFAS’ links to cancer, it further reinforces the fact that this is a public health issue.
+Showing PFAS’ links to cancer, further reinforces the fact that this is a public health issue.

 What is lymphoma?
 What is its significance to PFAS?

 Lymphomas are forms of cancer affecting the lymph system, which comprises tissues and organs that produce and carry white blood cells.
 There are two types of lymphoma: